Al Cervi

 Alfred Nicholas Cervi (February 12, 1917 – November 9, 2009) was an American professional basketball player and coach in the National Basketball League (NBL) and National Basketball Association (NBA).
 One of the strongest backcourt players of the 1940s and 1950s, he was always assigned to defend against the opposing team's best scoring threat.
 He earned the nickname "Digger" because of his hard-nosed style of defense.
 He won the National Basketball League championship in 1946 with the Rochester Royals while being an All-NBL First Team in three straight seasons.
 He stayed with the NBL with the Syracuse Nationals in 1948, where he became player-coach that same year, which was the last one prior to joining the NBA.
 In that first year in the NBA, the Nationals won 51 games and reached the Finals, where they lost to the Minneapolis Lakers in six games.
 Cervi led the team back to the Finals in 1954 and 1955, which each saw the Nationals play in a Game 7; denied in 1954 to Minneapolis, the Nationals won Game 7 in 1955 for their first NBA championship.
 After twelve games in 1956, Cervi was fired from the Nationals, having coached them to eight postseason appearances in nine seasons.
 He coached one season with the Philadelphia Warriors in 1958 but elected to leave coaching for more lucrative ventures.
 Cervi was inducted into the Naismith Memorial Basketball Hall of Fame in 1985.

 Early life

-Born in Buffalo, New York, Cervi attended East High School in his hometown, where he captained the baseball and basketball teams and achieved All-City honors in both sports.
+Born in Buffalo, New York, Cervi attended East High School in his hometown, where he captained the baseball and basketball teams and earned All-City honors in both sports.
 He dropped out of school after his junior year when he was recruited by the Buffalo Bisons of the newly formed NBL.
 He played in all of the Bisons' nine games in 1937–38, the franchise's only season of existence.

 He never attended college.
 Instead, he served five years in the United States Army Air Forces from 1940 through 1945.